godhatesaustralia/lifeSE/README.md

 # lifeSE
-A system of cells interlinked within cells interlinked within cells interlinked within one stem.
+"A system of cells interlinked within cells interlinked within cells interlinked within one stem.
 And dreadfully distinct against the dark, a tall white fountain played.